saucelabs/sauce-docs/docs/api-testing/on-prem/quick-start/importing-postman-collections.md

 description: "Note: The import Postman collection only supports exports in V2 and beyond.
 V1 has been deprecated by Postman and is not supported by API Fortress."
 ---

+>**Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
+To view documentation for the new SaaS version of API Fortress &#8212; now known as Sauce Labs API Testing and Monitoring (with Sauce Connect tunnels) &#8212; see [API Testing on the Sauce Labs Cloud](/api-testing/).

 import useBaseUrl from '@docusaurus/useBaseUrl';

 If you possess [Postman API Collections](https://www.postman.com/collection/), you can import them directly into API Fortress.

 :::warning V1 Import Feature Deprecated
 The import Postman collection only supports exports in V2 and beyond.
 V1 has been deprecated by Postman and is not supported by API Fortress.
 :::